Quicknotes | december 2019

 -by Trisney Bocala, sophomore mass communication major

-MCKEE FOODS INTERNSHIPS PROVIDE INVALUABLE EXPERIENCE
+MCKEE FOODS INTERNSHIPS PROVIDE EXPERIENCE

 During the 1960s, McKee Baking Company employed nearly 400 Southern students at any given time for tasks ranging from janitorial work to boxing snack cakes.
 Over the years those production-oriented opportunities have transitioned into white-collar responsibilities.
 Students are now able to prepare for life after college by taking advantage of a robust corporate internship program within walking distance of their classrooms and residence halls.